Parametric estimation of hidden stochastic model by contrast minimization and deconvolution: application to the Stochastic Volatility Model: Introduction

-A popular approach to approximate the MLE consists in using Monte Carlo Markov Chain (MCMC) simulation techniques and importance sampling (IS).
-Thanks to the development of these methods, MLE have known a huge progress and Bayesian estimations have received more attention (see \cite{SaRg93}).
-Another method for performing MLE estimator consists in using the Expectation-Maximization (EM) algorithm proposed by Dempster et al. in 1977 (see \cite{dempster}).
-Nevertheless, since $X_i$ is unobservable, this method requires to introduce a MCMC or IS method in the Expectation step.
-Although these methods are used in practice, it can be very expensive from a computational point of view.
-Some authors have proposed Sequential Monte Carlo algorithms (SMC) which allow to reduce the computational cost by a recursive construction.
-We refer to the book of Doucet et al.\cite{DoFr01} for a complete review of these methods.\\
+Inference in hidden Markov models is a real challenge and has been studied by many authors (see \cite{moulines}, \cite{DoFr01}, \cite{MR1747395}).
+K.C.
+Chanda provided in \cite{KCD95} an asymptotically normal estimator for the vector of parameters $\theta_0$ by using modified Yule Walker equation but it assumes that the function $b_{\phi_0}$ is linear in $\phi_0$ and $X_i$, so the model (\ref{mod1}) is reduced to an autoregressive model with measurement error.\\ Recently, in \cite{Dou11}, the authors propose an efficient estimator of the vector of parameters $\theta_0$ for nonlinear function $b_{\phi_0}$.
+They prove that their \emph{Maximisation Likelihood Estimator} (MLE) is consistent and asymptotically normal.
+The main difficulty with their approach comes from the unobservable character of the process $X_i$ making the calculus of the exact likelihood intractable in practice: the likelihood is only available in the form of a multiple integral, so exact likelihood methods require simulations and have therefore an intensive computational cost.
+In many case, the MLE has to be approximated.
+A popular approach to approximate the MLE consists in using Monte Carlo Markov Chain (MCMC) simulation techniques.
+Thanks to the development of these methods, the MLE has known a huge progress and Bayesian estimations have received more attention (see \cite{SaRg93}).
+Another method for performing the MLE consists in using the Expectation-Maximization (EM) algorithm proposed by Dempster et al. in 1977 (see \cite{dempster}).
+Nevertheless, since $X_i$ is unobservable, this method requires to introduce a MCMC in the Expectation step.
+Although these methods are used in practice, they are expensive from a computational point of view. \\ Some authors have proposed Sequential Monte Carlo algorithms (SMC) known as Particles Filtering methods which allow to approximate the likelikood.
+The computational cost is reduced by a recursive construction.
+We refer to the book of \cite{DoFr01} and \cite{moulines} for a complete review of these methods.\\ Particle Markov Chain Monte Carlo (PMCMC) is another method for estimating the model (\ref{mod1}).
+This method combines Particles filtering methods and MCMC methods to estimate the vector of parameters $\theta_0$.
+From a computational point of view, this approach is expensive and we refer the reader to \cite{MR2758115} for more details.
+In \cite{peters}, they propose an adaptive PMCMC method to estimate ecological hidden stochastic models.\\